All Photographs and Copy are Coryright MEL BIRNKRANT

 And thus, from the age of eight till eighteen, when I went away to college, that set of figurines remained my most treasured possession.
 It might surprise you to see my bedroom, when I was sixteen.
 It was really quite Spartan, compared to Mouse Heaven.

 I had only a few cherished treasures, and some other crap that is embarrassing, stuff that in my immaturity, I thought was neat, a fish mobile, and a fiberglass fish lamp, so 1950s!
 My parents chose those awful Grecian heads when they bought the furniture, wholesale, naturally, a desk at which they hoped I would become a scholar.
-And, there, in a single showcase, beneath the window are my two most treasured possessions, a book, “The Art of Walt Disney”, that I had sought, since I was four, and Snow White and the Seven Dwarfs.
+And, there, in a single showcase, beneath the window are for my two most treasured possessions, a book, “The Art of Walt Disney”, that I had sought, since I was four, and Snow White and the Seven Dwarfs.

 Throughout the years, my appreciation of these perfect icons never diminished.
 I would sometimes stare at them for hours, as my eyes and mind wandered over every form and feature, like a small ant, crawling slowly, and loving every inch of the journey, savoring the scenery.